Sam-Apostel/polar-slicer/README.md

 - [x] multiple wall slicing

 ## limitations
-- each slice needs to be 1 continuous path
 - the ui colors are defined in the lch color space to train myself in it. lch is currently only supported in Safari
 - ui doesn't allow for changing settings, input geometry or present gcode